 “Forgive me, Master Grey,” I sayt, “I know nowt of papists.”

 “Then I will tell you.
-For henceforth, my young friend, you will watch papists as you never learnt to watch a mouse, and you will keep your newes for me.”
+For henceforth, my young friend, you will watch for papists as you never learnt to watch for mice, and you will keep your newes for me.”

 The “strange tongue” Grey speaks is Spanish: De noche todos los gatos son pardos.
 Fears of a Spanish/Catholic invasion (the “wicked papistical men”) were rife well before the Spanish Armada set sail in 1588.